 The EMP provides management options to ensure impacts of the agricultural and related activities on the farm are minimised.
 An EMP is a tool used to take pro-active action by addressing potential problems before they occur.
 This should limit corrective measures needed, although additional mitigation measures might be included if necessary.
-The environmental management measures are provided in the descriptions below.
+The environmental management measures are provided in the tables and descriptions below.
 These management measures should be adhered to during the execution of various activities on the farm.
-This section of the report is also presented as a stand-alone document for easy reference.
 All personnel taking part in the operations of the farm should be made aware of the contents of this section, so as to plan the operations accordingly and in an environmentally sound manner.